EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - I think these are effectively docker compose scripts

 Container Registry
+- DIY Docker Hub, where you store the images that you would like to use in your containers

 Container Apps
 - Container Apps are closer to functions than dedicated container instances